 To be eligible to participate in activities of the affiliated Societies, members must have paid the relevant Society membership fees.

-Members must have paid membership fees within one calendar month of the relevant Sports and Societies Fayre, at the latest or their membership shall terminate with immediate effect.
+Members must have paid membership fees within one calendar month of the relevant Societies Fayre, at the latest or their membership shall terminate with immediate effect.

 Membership fees will be set by individual Societies and reflect the funding and developmental aims of the Society, with no minimum annual fee.

-Committees of Societies will be expected to monitor the payment of membership fees, and spot checks will be performed throughout the year by Vice President (VP) Activities
+Committees of Societies will be expected to monitor the payment of membership fees, and spot checks will be performed throughout the year by Vice President Activities

-Membership fee refunds will only be given within a cooling off period of 7 days from commencement of membership.
-Any membership refund requested after this period must have extenuating circumstances and will be given at the sole discretion of the VP Activities.
+Membership fee refunds will only be given within a cooling off period of seven (7) days from commencement of membership.
+Any membership refund requested after this period must have extenuating circumstances and will be given at the sole discretion of the Vice President Activities.

 Budgets